nick-prater/newstead-pre-school/content/policies/looked_after_children.md

 We recognise that children who are being looked after have often experienced traumatic situations: physical, emotional or sexual abuse or neglect.
 However, we also recognise that not all looked after children have experienced abuse and that there are a range of reasons for children to be taken into the care of the local authority.
-Whatever the reason, a child.s separation from their home and family signifies a disruption in their lives that has impact on their emotional well-being.
+Whatever the reason, a child's separation from their home and family signifies a disruption in their lives that has impact on their emotional well-being.

 In our setting, we place emphasis on promoting